-Dr. Neil Parker, here at Family Medicine Center, specializes in assisting patients living with Joint Pain and conditions such as Lupus, Gout, Osteoarthritis and Rheumatoid Arthritis.
+Here at Family Medicine Center, we can assist patients living with Joint Pain and conditions such as Lupus, Gout, Osteoarthritis and Rheumatoid Arthritis.

 What is a Rheumatology?